A Model for Pharmacy-Based Virtual Clinics to Improve Access to Care in Rural Southwest Virginia

 The Project

-Work to be Conducted:
+Work Conducted:

 -

-Launch two virtual telehealth clinics at Food City Pharmacies in Vansant and Big Stone Gap, enhancing access to chronic disease care.
+Launched two virtual telehealth clinics at Food City Pharmacies in Vansant and Big Stone Gap, enhancing access to chronic disease care.

 -

-Expand telehealth capabilities by upgrading equipment, marketing services, and increasing patient engagement.
+Expanded telehealth capabilities by upgrading equipment, marketing services, and increasing patient engagement.

 -